Why See Los Angeles Opera - Orpheus and Eurydice?

 An operatic/ballet hybrid comes to LA!

-Greek mythology is the focus of this haunting ballet/opera masterpiece, performed by the dancers of Chicago's Joffrey Ballet.
-Designed, directed and choreographed by John Neumeier, this ballet was originally written by Christoph Willibald Gluck; this new production is a collaboration between LA Opera with the Lyric Opera of Chicago, Joffrey Ballet and Hamburg Ballet.
+Greek mythology is the focus of this new masterpiece, performed by the dancers of Chicago's Joffrey Ballet.
+Designed, directed and choreographed by John Neumeier, with ballet originally written by Christoph Willibald Gluck; this new production is a collaboration between LA Opera with the Lyric Opera of Chicago, Joffrey Ballet and Hamburg Ballet.

-Based on the original Greek myth, the story of the tragic musician Orpheus takes place mostly in the dreaded underworld to bring back his dead wife Eurydice.
-However, before he can reclaim her, he is faced with taming the deaded the Furies and triumph Love's challenge; that he not look back to her when leading her back to earth.
-Considered at the time to be a groundbreaking opera, it bridges the styles of both Handel and Mozart, and encouraging composers that followed to follow more lyrical lines.
+Based on the original Greek myth, the story of the tragic musician Orpheus takes place mostly in the dreaded underworld, where he hopes to rescue his beloved wife Eurydice.
+However, before he can reclaim her, he is faced with taming the the Furies and triumph Love's challenge; that he not look at her when leading her back to earth.
+Considered at the time to be a groundbreaking opera, it bridges the styles of both Handel and Mozart, and encoured composers that followed to experiment with more lyrical lines.

 Opening night: 10 March 2018